 DARE Mission Statement: “Teaching students good decision-making skills to help them lead safe and healthy lives.”

-Officer Jennifer Fike became certified through DARE after completing the 80-hour course in June, 2013.
-As the agency’s DARE Officer, she teaches the 10-week DARE curriculum to 5th and 7th grade students at Sacred Heart School, Read-Patillo Elementary, Chisholm Elementary, Coronado Elementary, and New Smyrna Beach Middle School.
-She visits students enrolled in Kindergarten through 4th grade, four times a year at each elementary school.
-Officer Fike also assists with instructing the criminal justice classes at New Smyrna Beach High School.
-Some of the common program topics are bullying, prescription drugs, and internet safety.
-Informational booklets are provided to those who are homeschooled.
+Officer Allen Washington became certified through DARE after completing the 80-hour course in August, 2019.
+As the agency’s DARE Officer, he teaches the 10-week DARE curriculum to 5th and 7th grade students at Sacred Heart School, Read-Patillo Elementary, Chisholm Elementary, Coronado Elementary, and New Smyrna Beach Middle School.
+He visits students enrolled in Kindergarten through 4th grade, four times a year at each elementary school.